oopsmonk/documentation/goshimmer/1.0/references/goshimmer-api-reference.md

 # GoShimmer API reference

-**The GoShimmer API provides a simple and consistent way to get transactions from the Tangle, get an IOTA node's neighbors, or send new transactions.
+**The GoShimmer API provides a simple and consistent way to get transactions from the Tangle, get a node's neighbors, or send new transactions.
 This API accepts HTTP requests and responds with JSON data.**

 :::info:
 You can also use the [GoShimmer client library](https://github.com/iotaledger/goshimmer/tree/master/client) to call these API endpoints, using Go.